clipmagic/ChatAI/docs/guides/anatomy-of-a-website-chatbot.md

 It does not cover image, audio, video, or multimodal AI systems.

----

-### What It Does

-A model (short for Large Language Model, or LLM) is a text-generation system trained to read and produce written language.
-Throughout this documentation, the term model is used to refer to this text-generation system.
+Throughout this documentation, the term model refers to a Large Language Model (LLM), a text-generation system trained to read and produce written language.

+A model:
 - generates text based on patterns,
 - predicts likely next words,
 - and responds only to the input it is given.